Spotify for news: Could mag and newspaper bundlers save the industry?

-In 2005, as the Arctic Monkeys belted out of every radio, revenue for the global music industry was steady.
-Total recorded music revenue was around $20bn that year, according to IFPI.
+In 2005, as the Arctic Monkeys belted out of every radio, global revenue for the recorded music industry was still riding reasonably high at around $20bn , according to IFPI.

-But pirating was about to take its toll and would see revenue slump to $14bn by 2014.
+But it was about to fall off a cliff as online pirating took hold and revenue had slumped to $14bn by 2014.

 Salvation, however, came in the form of the disruptive, all-you-can-eat streaming model pioneered by Spotify in 2009.
 By 2019, global music industry revenues had bounced back to 2002 levels.

 That’s a drop in real terms, but the sort of U-shaped recovery that the newspaper and magazine industry can only dream of.
 Streaming revenues of $11.4bn in 2019 more than made up for lost physical record and CD sales and falling download sales.

 Today, 2005 is considered to be the high-water mark of newspaper profitability, with UK national and regional newspapers together making £5bn in ad revenue that year.
 By 2019, this had dropped to around £2bn.